 - Automatically when a new customer creates an order

 Although, username and email address are the only required fields, additional information may be entered.
 The amount of information stored about the user is dependent on the method with which the user was created.
 Generally, detailed information about users automatically created for new customers is stored within the customer record itself; however, fields such as whether or not the user has subscribed to emails are stored within the user record.

-B2B Commerce Cloud employs .Net Membership Role-based security.
+Optimizely Configured Commerce uses .Net Membership Role-based security.
 Users are assigned roles which manage the Admin Console and/or control website functions that the user may or may not be able to access.

 Security functions, such as changing or resetting passwords and unlocking users, are also performed within the Users module via transactions with the .Net Membership Services.